MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.Governance/Update-MgEntitlementManagementAccessPackageResourceRoleScope.md

       - `[RoleOriginId <String>]`: The origin system for the role, if different.
       - `[Url <String>]`: A resource locator for the scope.
     - `[AddedBy <String>]`: The name of the user or application that first added this resource.
 Read-only.
     - `[AddedOn <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
+Read-only.
     - `[Attributes <IMicrosoftGraphAccessPackageResourceAttribute[]>]`: Contains information about the attributes to be collected from the requestor and sent to the resource application.
       - `[AttributeDestination <IMicrosoftGraphAccessPackageResourceAttributeDestination>]`: accessPackageResourceAttributeDestination
         - `[(Any) <Object>]`: This indicates any property can be added to this object.